solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

    ![The list of SQL requests is displayed.](media/ex03-sql-requests.png "SQL requests")

-3. View the request content of the queries until you find one that contains the SQL SELECT statement executed by your filter in the Power BI report.
-Here you can see the `Profit` and `TotalExcludingTax` fields contain the SUM aggregate, and the `wwi.FactSale` table is grouped by `SalespersonKey`.
-There is a WHERE clause that filters the rows by `Profit` (aliased as `a0`) where the value is greater than or equal to `50000000` ($50 million).
+3. View the queries' request content until you find one that contains the SQL SELECT statement executed by your filter in the Power BI report.
+Here you can see the `Profit` and `TotalExcludingTax` fields have the SUM aggregate, and the `wwi.FactSale` table is grouped by `SalespersonKey`.
+A WHERE clause filters the rows by `Profit` (aliased as `a0`) where the value is greater than or equal to `50000000` ($50 million).
 Power BI generated the SQL script, then used the dedicated SQL pool to execute the query and send back the results.

    ![The SQL query is displayed as described above.](media/ex03-pbi-sql-statement.png "Request content")